joune/servicediagnostics/README.txt

 OSGi Service Diagnostics and WebConsole Plugin
 ==============================================

+IMPORTANT NOTE: This project has been accepted as an Apache Felix subproject in September 2011.
+Please visit the Apache Felix website (http://felix.apache.org) and svn repository (http://svn.apache.org/viewvc/felix/trunk/webconsole-plugins/servicediagnostics/) for latest developments.

+===

 This projects aims at easing diagnostics of OSGi services and finding about missing dependencies.

 Typically in a large system with many cascading dependencies managed by different trackers such as DeclarativeService, DependencyManager or others, tracking the root cause of a top level service not being started can become very cumbersome.
 When building service oriented architectures, it is often the case that a single missing requirement will lock a full stack of services, but to find that one requirement is like finding a needle in a haystack!